A parent’s guide to positive mental wellbeing

 Talk to others

 Keeping connected with others outside your household can help relieve feelings of isolation or loneliness that parents and carers can sometimes feel.
 It is important to talk about how you feel.
-You might want to share and read about similar experiences on a forum like our Talk about Autism community.
+You might want to share and read about similar experiences like on our Talk about Autism community.

 Alternatively, you might choose to talk to others as an escape from your usual routines or challenges.